-In order to combine two apartments into one in NYC you will need to hire an architect to design the apartment combination and file for permits with the NYC Department of Buildings.
-In most cases the architect will file an Alteration Type 2 application in accordance with TPPN # 3/97 on the NYC DOB as per TPPN #3/97 DOB Policy.
+To combine two apartments into one in NYC, you will need to hire an architect to design the apartment combination and file for permits with the NYC Department of Buildings.
+In most cases, the architect will file an Alteration Type 2 application with the NYC DOB as per TPPN #3/97.

-Combining Apartments in NYC
+Approvals and Permits for Combining Apartments in NYC

 DOB rules for combining apartments in NYC without a new Certificate Of Occupancy: